gofynd/fdk-client-kotlin/documentation/PLATFORM.md

-This API allows to delete bulk Inventory job associated with company.
+This API helps to create a Inventory export job.

 *Returned Response*